Biogen-Inc/tidyCDISC/README.md

 ## Purpose

-One of `tidyCDISC`‘s goals is to develop clinical tables that meet table standards leveraged for submission filings, called ’standard analyses’.
+One of `tidyCDISC`’s goals is to develop clinical tables that meet table standards leveraged for submission filings, called “standard analyses”.
 However, this is secondary to the app’s primary purpose: providing rich exploratory capabilities for clinical studies.
 High-level features of the app allow users to produce customized tables using a point-and-click